Fargo (1996 film): Plot

 On the way to Moose Lake, Carl discovers the briefcase contains $1 million.
-He removes $80,000 to split with Gaear, then buries the rest in the snow alongside the highway.
-At the cabin, Carl finds that Gaear killed Jean because she would not be quiet.
-Carl says they should split up and leave immediately, and they argue over who will keep the Ciera.
-Carl uses his injury as justification, shouts insults at Gaear, and attempts to take the vehicle.
-Gaear kills Carl with an axe.
+He takes out $80,000 to split with Gaear and buries the rest in the snow alongside the highway.
 Marge learns from a friend that Yanagita lied; he has no wife and is mentally ill.
 Reflecting on this, Marge returns to Wade's dealership.
-Jerry nervously insists no cars are missing and promises to double-check his inventory.
+An agitated Jerry again insists no cars are missing and tells Marge he will double-check the inventory.
 Marge sees Jerry driving off the lot and calls the state police.

-Marge drives to Moose Lake after a local bartender reports having heard a "funny-looking guy" brag about killing someone.
-She drives by the cabin, sees the Ciera, then discovers Gaear feeding Carl's dismembered body into a woodchipper.
+At the cabin, Carl finds that Gaear killed Jean because she would not be quiet.
+Carl says they should split up and leave immediately, and they argue over who will keep the Ciera.
+Carl insults Gaear and attempts to leave with the car, but Gaear, having become annoyed with Carl's persistent talking, chases him outside and kills him with an axe.
+Marge drives to Moose Lake, tipped off by a local bartender who overheard a customer brag about killing someone.
+She sees the Ciera, then discovers Gaear feeding Carl's body into a woodchipper.
 Gaear attempts to flee, but Marge shoots him in the leg and arrests him.
-Shortly afterwards, Jerry is arrested at a motel outside Bismarck, North Dakota.
-Marge's husband, Norm, tells her the Postal Service has selected his painting of a mallard for a three cent postage stamp and complains that his friend's painting won the competition for a twenty-nine cent stamp.
-Marge reminds him that many people use smaller denomination stamps whenever prices increase and they need to make up the difference between the face value of their old stamps and the new cost of first class postage.
+Shortly after, Jerry is arrested by state troopers at a motel outside Bismarck, North Dakota.

+Marge's husband, Norm, tells her the Postal Service has selected his painting of a mallard for a 3-cent postage stamp and complains that his friend's painting won the competition for a 29-cent stamp.
+Marge reminds him that smaller denomination stamps make up the difference between the face value of old stamps and the new cost of first-class postage.
 Norm is reassured, and the couple happily anticipates the birth of their child.